stffrdhrn/stffrdhrn.github.io/_posts/2018-06-03-gcc_passes.md

 ...
 ```

-The above snippet of the *Local* phase of the LRA reload pass shows the contraints
+The above snippet of the *Local* phase of the LRA/reload pass shows the contraints
 matching loop for RTL `insn 2`.

 To understand what is going on we should look at what is `insn 2`, from our